bashrc2/epicyon/README.md

 }
 ```

 Changing your domain name as appropriate.
-Active the configuration with:
+Activate the configuration with:

 ``` bash
 ln -s /etc/nginx/sites-available/YOUR_DOMAIN /etc/nginx/sites-enabled/